gnachman/iterm2-website/source/faq.md

 #### Q: I can no longer change panes/tabs/windows with modifier + number.
 A: Turn on **Prefs > Keys > Emulate US Keyboard.** This change was made because some people were unable to type symbol characters that required a modifier + a key where a digit resides on a US keyboard, so the default was changed to not assume that the top row of keys were numeric.

+#### Q: Why can't I scroll with a Logitech mouse?
+A: Their drivers have a bug.
+Turn off the menu item **iTerm2 > Secure Keyboard Entry**.
+Complain to Logitech that their drivers are bad, or buy a mouse from a better brand.